What to Expect from Therapy

 Therapy Office Hours

 Sessions are not covered by O.H.I.P., however, counselling provided by Registered Social Workers is often supported by extended health care plans.
-Fees are standard to the field.
 In a commitment to maintaining an equitable practice, I offer a limited number of spots on a sliding-scale basis for those clients who may not be otherwise able to afford private counselling.
-As well, referral to on-site psychological services is available for those clients who may benefit.

-Read more about what to expect in specific areas of individual, couples' and group therapy
+Read more about what to expect in specific areas of individual, couples' and family therapy